zaxor0/zwerchhau/into-the-war/rules.md

 - For example, an attempt to trip an opponent might force them to pass a STR Save to stay on their feet, while an attempt to trick an opponent into surrender may force them to pass a WIL Save or lower their arms.

 ## Combat
-- Shots and Bursts are used to track when a reload action is needed
-- Blast damage ignores DR from armored targets
+- Grenades and Bazookas cause **Blast** damage, which has a radius of 20 feet.
+- Grenades and Bazookas can pierce armor, **AP**, and ignore half DR when dealing damage.
 - Combat is side versus side; check for initiative winner performs all actions, then the loser acts.
 - Combat ends whenever one side is eliminated or one side flees successfully.
+- Optionally, use Shots and Bursts to track when a reload action is needed.
+- If you are tracking shots and bursts, reloading is a standard action.
+You may move and reload, or reload and act (such as attack).

 \newpage{}
 ### Order of Combat